sukrumerey/OpenPNM-Examples/Simulations/invasion_percolation.rst

 Generating the Network, adding Geometry and creating Phases
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Start by generating a basic cubic network and the other required components.
+Start by generating a basic cubic **Network** and the other required components.
 We'll use a 2D network to illustrate the algorithm since it's easier for visualization.

 .. code-block:: python

     >>> import OpenPNM
     >>> pn = OpenPNM.Network.Cubic(shape=[20, 20, 1], spacing=0.0001)

-Next we need to create a Geometry object to manage the pore and throat size information, and a phase object to manage the thermophysical properties of the invading fluid.
+Next we need to create a **Geometry** object to manage the pore and throat size information, and a **Phase** object to manage the thermophysical properties of the invading fluid.

 .. code-block:: python